 What a Trademark is:

 A trademark is a type of intellectual property that distinguishes and identifies the source of a good and/or service.
-Trademarks also assert one’s right to use a specific word, phrase, logo/symbol, design or a combination thereof in the market.
-In short, companies use trademarks to distinguish one’s products/services from another.
+Trademarks also assert one’s right to use a specific word, phrase, logo/symbol, design, or a combination thereof, in the market.
+In short, trademarks are used by companies to distinguish one’s products/services from another.

 The word “trademark” is generally used as an umbrella term to include both trademarks and service marks.
 More specifically, trademarks protect those marks that indicate the source of a good, rather than the source of a service.
 Both types of marks can be applied for by filing a use based or intent to use based federal trademark application.
 The term “trademark” will be used in the general sense in this blog to indicate both trademarks and services marks, unless specifically indicated.